We all have different appliances in our kitchen. But do you ever wonder why your microwave makes a beeping noise?

 And yes, the beeping sound attempts to catch your attention that the food is cooked and it’s time to take it out of the microwave.
 This is a bonus because most of us tend to forget we got food inside the oven.

-Apart from knowing why your microwave beeps, you’ll want to stop the annoying beeping of yours permanently.
+Apart from knowing why your microwave beeps, you’ll want to stop the annoying beeping permanently.

 I hope this article will be helpful in silencing that pesky beeping.
 Stay safe in the kitchen.

 Don’t miss: Best microwaves with stainless steel interior